 - Assess how the website’s content has evolved over time.
 Look for any drastic changes in topics or content quality.
 Sudden shifts may suggest the domain’s history was less than reputable.

-By using the Wayback Machine to explore the domain’s historical content, you can gain valuable insights into its past and potential risks.
+Exploring the domain’s historical content using the Wayback Machine can provide valuable insights into its past and potential risks.

 This step-by-step approach helps you make an informed decision about whether to proceed with the acquisition.